File an Animal Care and Control FOIA Request

 Chicago Animal Care and Control maintains the following general categories of records:

-In 2013, CACC has an operating budget of $4,992,064.
-CACC is currently budgeted for approximately 64 full time employees and 16 part time employees.
-More detailed information on the department's budget can be found at Office of City Clerk - City Budget.
+Detailed information on the department's budget can be found at Office of City Clerk - City Budget.

 An organizational chart for the department can be found at CACC - Our Structure page.

-The Commission on Animal Care and Control, City of Chicago is an advisory board Consisting of nine members appointed by the mayor, responsible for the promulgation of such administrative policies and rules as are ncessary to implement the enforcement of certain animal related provisions of the Municipal Code of Chicago.
+The Commission on Animal Care and Control, City of Chicago is an advisory board Consisting of nine members appointed by the mayor, responsible for the promulgation of such administrative policies and rules as are necessary to implement the enforcement of certain animal related provisions of the Municipal Code of Chicago.
 A list of current commission members and future meeting dates can be found at Board of Commissions - CACC Board Information